The BIM Dictionary Editorial Team

 - Spanish Language Team: Mr. Victor Roig Segura (Editor) of Bimetric Lab, and Mr. Angel Esteve (co-Editor) of the Ministry of Health, Social Services and Equality, Spain.

-- French Language Team: Dr. Erik Poirier (Editor) from Régis Côté et Associés.
-Erik is assisted by Vincent Carignan and Franck Murat of BIM One Inc., Montreal, Canada.
+- French Language Team: Dr. Erik Poirier (Editor) from Groupe BIM du Québec/buildingSMART Canada.
+Erik is assisted by Vincent Carignan of BIM One Inc., Montreal, Canada, Mr. Dimitri Damiaud of CAPEB, France, and Ms. Aurelie de Boissieu of Grimshaw, United Kingdom.

-- Arabic Language Team: Mr. Omar Selim (Editor, Egypt) and the following co-Editors from the BIMarabia team: Ms. Sonia Ahmed, Ms. Najwa Hassan, Mr. Motasem Albanna, and Mr. Ahmad Lutfi.
+- ♦ Arabic Language Team: Mr. Omar Selim (Editor, Egypt) and the following co-Editors from the BIMarabia team: Ms. Sonia Ahmed, Ms. Najwa Hassan, Mr. Motasem Albanna, and Mr. Ahmad Lutfi.
+External review is conducted by Ms. Siham Barakat of the Australian Council for Educational Research, Australia.

-- Lithuanian Language Editor: AProf.
+- Lithuanian Language Team: AProf.
 Vladimir Popov (Editor) and AProf.
-Tatjana Grigorjeva (co-Editor) of Vilnius Gediminas Technical University, Lithuania.
+Tatjana Grigorjeva (co-Editor), and Dr. Milena Medineckienė from Vilnius Gediminas Technical University, Lithuania.

 - Russian Language Editor: Ms. Marina Korol of Concurator, Russian Federation.

 - Chinese Language Team: Dr. Vivi Qiuchen Lu (Editor) of University of Cambridge; and Mr. Alexander S.J.
 Zhou (co-Editor) and Dr. Long Chen (co-Editor) of Imperial College, United Kingdom.
-The Editors are assisted by Prof. Jack Cheng of the Hong Kong University of Science and Technology, Hong Kong.
+External review is conducted by AProf.
+Jack Cheng from the Hong Kong University of Science and Technology (HKUST).

 - Catalan Language Team: Mr. Victor Roig Segura and Xavier Pallás of Bimetric Lab, Spain.

 - Persian Language Team, AProf.
-Farzad Pour Rahimian, (Editor) from Northumbria University, and Mr. Saleh Seyedzadeh (PhD Candidate, co-Editor) from the University of Strathclyde, United Kingdom.
+Farzad Pour Rahimian, (Editor) from Northumbria University and the following Co-Editors: Mr. Saleh Seyedzadeh, PhD Candidate at the University of Strathclyde, United Kingdom, Mr. Moslem Sheikhkhoshkar of BIM Solutions, Iran, and Ms. Arghavan Akbarieh, PhD Candidate at the University of Luxembourg.

-- Croatian (Hrvatski) Language Team: Mr. Damir Mance (Editor) of the University of Zagreb and Ms. Tea Helman Jukić and Hrvoje Jukić (co-Editors) of Arhitektonski studio Helman & Jukić.
-The Editors are assisted by Karlo Seitz and Marin Stojanović of the University of Zagreb, Croatia.
+- Croatian (Hrvatski) Language Team: Mr. Damir Mance (Editor) of the University of Zagreb.
+Damir is assisted by the following co-Editors: Hrvoje Jukić of Arhitektonski studio Helman & Jukić, Karlo Seitz and Marin Stojanović of the University of Zagreb.
+Review is conducted by Ms. Tea Helman Jukić of Arhitektonski studio Helman & Jukić.
+All team members are from Zagreb, Croatia.

 - Greek Language Team: Dr. Georgios Kapogiannis (Editor) from the University of Nottingham Ningbo China, and Ms. Aikaterini Prevelianaki (co-Editor) of Anglia Ruskin University, United Kingdom, Ms. Nina Vlachogianni (co-Editor) of Alstom, United Kingdom, and Ms. Maria Tsekoura (co-Editor) of CERN, Switzerland.

-- Portuguese Language Editor: AProf.
-Eduardo Toledo Santos, University of São Paulo, Brazil.
-Eduardo is assisted by Prof. Regina Ruschel of UNICAMP, Fernanda Machado of NIB, Ivo Mainardi of Metrô de São Paulo, Dr. Ricardo Codinhoto of the University of Bath (UK), and Fabio Sato of Focus Design Partners.
+- Portuguese Language Team: AProf.
+Eduardo Toledo Santos (Editor) gfrom the University of São Paulo, Brazil.
+Eduardo is assisted by Prof. Regina Ruschel of UNICAMP, Fernanda Machado of Autodesk, Ivo Mainardi of Metrô de São Paulo, Dr. Ricardo Codinhoto of the University of Bath (UK), and Fabio Sato of Filippon Engenharia, Brazil.

 - Hungarian Language Team: Mr. István Csúsz (Editor) of Brick + Data Ltd. István is supported by AProf.
 Mihály Szoboszlai and Mr. Adam Kovács of Budapest University of Technology and Economics, and Mr. Attila Gyulai of Lechner Knowledge Center, Hungary.
 External review is conducted by Mr. Bence Dudas of DudaStudio Ltd.

-- Slovenian Language Team: Ms. Mojca Roženičnik Korošec (Editor) and Dr. Andrej Tibaut (co-Editor), University of Maribor, Slovenia.
+- Slovenian Language Team: Ms. Mojca Roženičnik Korošec (Editor) and Dr. Andrej Tibaut (co-Editor), University of Maribor, Faculty of Civil Engineering, Transportation Engineering and Architecture, Slovenia.
 External review is conducted by Dr. Tomo Cerovsek of the University of Ljubljana.

 - Romanian Language Team: Mr. Dumitru Minciu (Editor) of Novart Engineering, Romania.
-Dumitru is supported by Ms. Alexandra-Ioana Giurgiu (co-Editor) of AECOM Romania, and Mr. Simon-Mihail Doxan (co-Editor) and Mr. Bogdan-Mihai Barabula (co-Editor) of Novart Engineering, Romania.
+Dumitru is supported by Ms. Alexandra-Ioana Giurgiu (co-Editor) of AECOM Romania, and Mr. Simon-Mihail Doxan (co-Editor), Ms. Elena-Romina Ilina-Posea and Mr. Bogdan-Mihai Barabula (co-Editor) of Novart Engineering, Romania.
 The Editors are assisted by Prof. Ovidiu Suciu.

-Note: The Star identifies the team(s) that have completed a full translation (more than %95) of currently available terms.
+Note: The diamond ♦ identifies the team(s) that have completed a full translation (more than %95) of currently available terms.

 New Language Teams